Gaza 'catastrophic' health situation almost impossible to improve- WHO | Law-Order

 "Resupplying health facilities has become extremely difficult and is deeply compromised by the security situation on the ground and inadequate resupply from outside Gaza," he said.
 Palestinian Health Minister Mai al-Kaila deplored the critical shortages of medicines.
 "The urgency of the situation cannot be overstated," she told the WHO meeting by video link.

-WHO board member the United States signalled in the meeting that it would not oppose the text of the motion, paving the way for it to be adopted by consensus later on Sunday.
+WHO board member the United States signalled in the meeting that it would not oppose the text of the motion which was adopted without a vote later on Sunday.
 The motion was criticised by Israel, which has said it puts disproportionate focus on Israel and does not address what it describes as Hamas' use of civilians as human shields, by placing command centres and weapons inside hospitals.

 "If this session serves any purpose at all, it will only encourage Hamas' actions," Israeli ambassador Meirav Eilon Shahar told the meeting.
+Israel is not a WHO board member.
 WHO emergency sessions are rare and have occurred during health crises including during the COVID-19 pandemic in 2020 and during West Africa's Ebola epidemic in 2015.
-Qatar, which has mediated in the Gaza/Israel conflict, chaired the session.
+Qatar, which has mediated in the Israel-Hamas conflict, chaired the session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)